-This mirror will automatically adjust for annoying headlight glare from vehicles behind you.
+This mirror automatically adjusts for annoying headlight glare from vehicles behind you.
 You can turn the feature on or off by pressing the button at the base of the mirror.
 A light in the button will indicate when the dimming feature is activated.